Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 Privacy and Security

-Known as the “mobile-first generation,” they make up about sisterhood of all mobile users industrywide.
+Known as the “mobile-first generation,” they make up about sisterhood of all mobile users worldwide.
 Curious about their preferences, we recently contacted the app intelligence firm Appfigures, which provided an overview of the 50 most downloaded apps by Gen Z this year.

 Our Thoughts